yashikajayasinghe/step-interview-sample-app/SECURITY.md

 ## Sample 4 - Database Healthcheck

 This is some code used to verify that database network connectivity is functioning as expected.
 What issue can be seen in the below code, and how would it possibly be exploited?
-What sort of mitigations or, if necessary, checks or modifications to the below code, would you suggest?
+What sort of mitigations would you suggest?

 ```kotlin
 /**